waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Campaign Archive
 - **Mt.
 Moon Navigation:** The main path was in the eastern section of 1F, looping around the central structures.
 The western ladder system on 1F led to a large, looping dead-end area.

-# Critical Lessons from AI Critique (T10110)
+# Strategic Principles & Lessons Learned
-- **Disengage from Failing Strategies:** If an interaction or path fails more than twice, abandon the approach and re-evaluate.
-Do not get stuck in loops (e.g., the Cool Trainer incident).
+- **Two-Strikes Rule:** If an interaction or path fails twice with no new information, abandon the approach and re-evaluate.
+Do not get stuck in loops.
-- **Trust Agents, Question Assumptions:** My `pathfinding_agent` was correct; my map awareness was flawed.
-The default assumption must be that the agent is right.
-I will question my own understanding before declaring a tool 'broken'.
+- **Trust Agents, Question Assumptions:** My first assumption should be that the agent is right and my map awareness is flawed.
+Question my own understanding before declaring a tool 'broken'.
 - **Verify Before Modifying:** Always check the World Knowledge Graph for existing nodes/edges before attempting to add new ones to prevent failed calls.
+- **Interaction Rule:** NPCs are impassable walls.
+To interact, I must stand on an *adjacent* tile and face them.
+Do not try to walk onto their tile.
+Defeated Trainers are impassable obstacles.
+- **Agent Development:** Refinement shouldn't halt all progress.
+Make one attempt to fix a failing agent.
+If it still fails, revert to a manual approach and log the fix as a lower-priority task.
+- **Resource Management:** When party resources (especially PP on key moves) are critically low, the top priority becomes a strategic retreat to heal.

 - **Agent Status:** `world_knowledge_manager_agent` is non-functional.
 Reverting to manual WKG updates until it can be properly debugged.
 (3 failed attempts)